 Martin joined Watsi on April 8th, 2015.
 Seven years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Martin's most recent donation traveled 5,200 miles to support Win, a 34-year-old mother from Thailand, to fund fracture repair surgery so she can walk again and return to supporting her children.
+Martin's most recent donation traveled 4,100 miles to support Boniface, a 9-year-old schoolboy from Tanzania, to fund mobility-restoring knee surgery.

 Martin has funded healthcare for 74 patients in 10 countries.